 Figure Number: 46

 Portfolio List Click a portfolio name to view all the objects in that portfolioThis object is a member of the following portfolios:

-Your current search criteria is: Exhibition is "Art at the Origin: The Early 1960s".
+Your current search criteria is: Portfolio is "Selections from the Catalogue: Pop and Minimalism".

 The information provided on this work may change as the result of ongoing research.